DanielMartinAlarcon/DanielMartinAlarcon.github.io/aboutme.md

 title: About Me
 ---

-Hi, I'm Daniel.
-I'm a data scientist and bioengineer living in San Francisco.
-I have worked at all stages of the life sciences pipeline, with previous specialization in statistical analysis and grant writing.
+I'm Daniel, a data scientist and bioengineer based in San Francisco.
 I have a PhD in Bioengineering from the [MIT Media Lab](https://www.media.mit.edu/).
-My PhD work with [Ed Boyden](http://syntheticneurobiology.org/) focused on making molecular tools for neuroscience research.
+My graduate work with [Ed Boyden](http://syntheticneurobiology.org/) focused on making molecular tools for neuroscience research.
 I created [programmable RNA-binding proteins](http://syntheticneurobiology.org/publications/publicationdetail/249/25) and new ways of designing genetic circuits using [Synthetic Minimal Cells](http://syntheticneurobiology.org/publications/publicationdetail/258/25).

+These days my focus is on machine learning.

 You can reach me by emailing [firstname] [at] [lastname].org (same domain as this website).